-Figure 13: PSSM even works for cases were warping fails: for instance when the light is coming from behind.
+Figure 14: PSSM even works for cases were warping fails: for instance when the light is coming from behind.

-[ZSXL06] note that the optimal partition scheme is often not practical because it allocates most resolution near the near plane, which is often not populated with objects.
 They therefore propose computing the split positions as a weighted average between the logarithmic scheme and a simple equidistant split plane distribution.
 An alternative solution that better respects the theoretical properties of shadow map aliasing is to use a pseudo-near plane just as in warping.
 This approach is explained in Lloyd's thesis [Llo07] in Section 5.1.8.